PTEC-Repository/Main-repo/readme.md

 ~/setupPTEC.sh

 Ubuntu users:
-You may experience import errors with distutuls, this should fix that: sudo apt install python3-distutils
+You may experience import errors with distutuls and curl this should fix that: sudo apt install python3-distutils sudo apt install curl